MugishoMp/obsidian-editor-width-slider/README.md

 If you encounter any issues or have suggestions for improvements, please create a new [issue](https://github.com/MugishoMp/obsidian-editor-width-slider/issues) on the GitHub repository.

-## License

-This plugin is licensed under the MIT License.
-You are free to use, modify, distribute, and even sell copies of the code.
-However, please note that the plugin is provided "as is" without any warranty.
-You should include the original copyright notice and the license notice in all copies or substantial portions of the code.
-The MIT License allows you the freedom to customize and adapt the plugin to suit your needs, collaborate with others, and incorporate it into both commercial and non-commercial projects.
-Feel free to explore and enhance the functionality of the plugin, and remember to share any improvements or modifications you make with the community.

 ## Support Me

 If you find my work valuable or simply want to support this broke CS student's caffeine-fueled coding adventures, you can make a donation through PayPal.
 Your contribution is greatly appreciated and helps keep the coffee flowing! ☕️🖥️

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=E4APAMMHVJE4N)

+## License

+This plugin is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.
+---

+Please note that this plugin is provided as-is without any warranty.
+Use it at your own risk.